 Dishwasher safe, although hand-washing is recommended.
 And Bar Keepers Friend is an excellent cleaner for keeping the mirror finish sparkling and shiny.

-The 11-inch version of the French skillet, with its deeper walls and wider cooking surface, measures approximately 19 x 11 x 3.5”, and weighs 4 pounds.
-Made in the US, it comes with All-Clad’s limited lifetime warranty which will repair or replace products defective in material, construction, and workmanship.
+The 11-inch version of the French skillet, with its deeper walls and wider cooking surface, measures approximately 19 x 11 x 3.5 inches, and weighs 4 pounds.
+Made in the USA, it comes with All-Clad’s limited lifetime warranty to repair or replace products defective in material, construction, and workmanship.

 What Others Are Saying

 The following notes are compiled from the most frequent comments from verified purchasers on Amazon.

 A large majority of the reviewers who have purchased this pan express a high level of enjoyment using it.
 It gets top marks for the function of its design, superior construction techniques, and easy cleanup.

 This is a great piece for any kind of tossing and flipping as it has a nice heft and balance, and a good number of reviewers claim it’s light enough to handle without causing wrist strain.